marioizquierdo/bettertabs/README.md

       div.bettertabs div.content.hidden { display: none; }

-Use the [Bettertabs Styles Reference Guide](https://github.com/agoragames/bettertabs/blob/master/doc/STYLESHEETS-GUIDE.md) to get a stylesheet that you can use as a starting point.
+Use the [Bettertabs CSS Guidelines](https://github.com/agoragames/bettertabs/blob/master/doc/STYLESHEETS-GUIDE.md) to get a stylesheet that you can use as a starting point.

 ## How to help make Bettertabs even Better ##